sympoll/shared-objects/README.md

-# shared-objects
+# Shared objects
-This is a DTOs library that is used throughout the project.
-Contains object DTOs of the polls, users, voting etc.
+Shared objects is a library of all the project's common objects (i.e polls, users, votes etc)

+## Core
+These are the core object of the application.
+The program's operations and logic will be executed on and by these objects